rjarratt/Route20/README.md

 # Fourth Alpha Release <unreleased>

 Minor changes:
+1. Improved internal representation of adjacencies to minimise searching
 1. On Unix flavours it now creates a PID file in /var/run.
 1. On Unix flavours it now re-reads parts of the configuration on receiving a kill -s HUP.
 1. Miscellanous bug fixes